|

 alone.
 More likely it was just a goof that took them eight years to fix.

-the entertainment here.
-Former cast member Jimmy Layle took a
+going on.
+Former cast member Jimmy Layle took a picture of a

-Entertainment Schedule, however, lists bands performing all over the park - including the Tomorrowland
+have a Summer 1983 Entertainment Schedule listing bands performing all over the park - including the

 of the restaurant's first ten years.
 Fried chicken on the